PsychicDonut/CIT_261/README.md

 * Each page is created equally and looks great
 * Need to add some content to each of the subpages
 * Need to implement the Calculator button

+## Let vs Var

+This is a simple demonstration of the difference between let and var when creating a new variable.